 I have more than one child I read to.
 Can I count the same title for each child?

 You sure can!
-And if one your older child reads to their sibling, you can count that also.
+And if an older child reads to a sibling, you can count that also.

 Can I count books that are read at Story Hour?